HARD Home Page

-HARD is a grassroots organization working to protect and preserve Hahaione Valley’s environment and view plane mauka of Hawaii Kai Drive between Pepeekeo and Hahaione Streets (see detailed map below), and to maintain Hawaii Kai’s safe, peaceful and quiet residential character, healthy environment, outstanding urban tree canopy, and excellent quality of life.
+HARD is a grassroots organization that seeks to protect and preserve Hahaione Valley’s environment and viewplane mauka of Hawaii Kai Drive between Pepeekeo and Hahaione Streets, so as to maintain Hawaii Kai’s safe and peaceful residential character, healthy environment, outstanding urban tree canopy, and excellent quality of life.

 PETITION TO PRESERVE AND MAINTAIN THE JAIMS BUILDING AND TREES AT 6660 HAWAII KAI DRIVE AND ADJOINING PROPERTIES MAUKA OF HAWAII KAI DRIVE